tytydraco/yessleep/out/I_was_a_doctor_in_a_secret_government_program_We_were_told_it_was_for_the_childrens__good.md

 By then, this wasn’t the first time something felt wrong.
 He wasn't the first to complain of a toothache.

 None of us were comfortable anymore.
-By that time were less doctors and more like... morticians.
+By that time we were less doctors and more like... morticians.
 But we weren’t allowed to leave.

 Subject 147-A was when I realized something was truly broken.